Sensitive Choice

 Managing triggers:

-• Ask if the friend’s home is cigarette and smoke free as this can trigger asthma symptoms
+• Ask if the friend’s home is vape, cigarette and smoke free as this can trigger asthma symptoms.

-• Find out if there are any pets your child is allergic to
+• Find out about any pets that your child might be allergic to.

-• Make sure that the adult in charge and your child are aware of possible activities that could be an issue e.g. pillow fights, hide-and-seek in high pollen areas
+• Make sure that the adult in charge and your child are aware of possible activities that could be an issue e.g. pillow fights, hide-and-seek in high pollen, dusty or mouldy areas.

 Medications: